enkidevs/curriculum/sql/dql/basic-queries/order-by-clause.md

 The `ORDER BY` clause enables users to order data in ascending or descending order on one or more columns.
 This is also more commonly known as **sorting** data.

-Considering the following `employees` table:
+Consider the following `employees` table:

 | id  | first_name | last_name | email                   |
 | --- | ---------- | --------- | ----------------------- |